A Guide to Crack Cocaine Addiction Treatment & Rehab

 Crack cocaine addiction causes headaches, tremors, intense and uncomfortable cravings, and long-term side effects.
 While the initial high doesn’t last long, the impact of using crack, even one time, can be detrimental.

 Crack cocaine’s formula consists of cocaine mixed with other substances such as baking soda and ammonia.
 Using a substance with chemical drug interactions over a period can lead to organ damage, heart problems, cognitive damage, and psychological imbalances (WebMD).
 By getting help and working towards quitting crack cocaine, you can prevent many of these long-term and devastating consequences on your mental and your physical health.
-Quitting the use of crack brings mental clarity, stops tremors, and helps balance your system so you can feel well and whole again.
+Quitting the use of crack (and undergoing a crack cocaine detox) brings mental clarity, stops tremors, improves physical appearance and helps balance your system so you can start to feel well again.

 Don’t be afraid to admit you have a problem

-When you’re dealing with addiction, you understand how difficult it can be.
-For many people, the stigma alone can stop them from seeking the treatment they need.
+When you’re dealing with addiction, the stigma alone can stop them from seeking the treatment they need.
 Unfortunately, hiding from the problem will not give you the support and motivation required to beat addiction.
 By taking brave steps towards treatment today, you can prevent many of the life-changing complications and dangers associated with the use of crack cocaine.

 If a family member or someone you care about is addicted to crack cocaine, help them face up to the problem.
 Let them know that they have your support including a look at the treatment options available.
 The first step to recovery is admitting a problem exists.